jrparente/jrparente/README.md

 ## What I'm up to 🔭

-- 👩‍💻 **Currently working on**: Finishing the FrontEnd Developer Career Path from Scrimba and revamping my personal projects that have been on hold for a while.
+- 👩‍💻 **Currently working on**: Personal projects to practice the skills I'm learning and add to my portfolio.

 - 📚 **Currently learning**: Applying the concepts I've learned in my FrontEnd Developer Career Path course to real-world projects.
 Deepening my understanding of design patterns and best practices.